The Australian National Dictionary

 The Australian National Dictionary: Australian Words and Their Origins is a historical dictionary of Australian English, recording 16,000 words, phrases, and meanings of Australian origin and use.
-The first edition of the dictionary, edited by W.S.
-Ramson, was published in 1988 by Oxford University Press; the second edition was edited by Bruce Moore at the Australian National Dictionary Centre and published in 2016.
+The first edition of the dictionary, edited by W. S. Ramson, was published in 1988 by Oxford University Press; the second edition was edited by Bruce Moore at the Australian National Dictionary Centre and published in 2016.

 History

 The first lexicographer to attempt systematic documentation of Australian English words was E. E. Morris, whose Austral English was published in 1898.
 The next significant works on Australian words were Sidney Baker's The Australian Language (1945) and G.A.
 Wilkes' Dictionary of Australian Colloquialisms (1978).

 First edition

-Work on the Australian National Dictionary Project was undertaken from the late 1970s by W.S.
-(Bill) Ramson (1933–2011) at the Australian National University.
+Work on the Australian National Dictionary Project was undertaken from the late 1970s by W. S. (Bill) Ramson (1933–2011) at the Australian National University.
 Ramson was motivated by a lack of lexicographic work on Australian English on historical principles, in the tradition of the Oxford English Dictionary.
 The project gained funding from Oxford University Press and the first edition of the Australian National Dictionary was published by Oxford in 1988, coinciding with the bicentenary of Australia's settlement.
 It was the first comprehensive, historically based record of the words and phrases that make up the Australian contribution to the English language.
 It records the historical development of Australian words, phrases and meanings from their earliest use to the present day, providing evidence of this history in dated and referenced quotations drawn from over 9,000 Australian sources.
 The trials and tribulations of this process are outlined in Ramson's book Lexical Images (OUP, 2005).
-The first edition of the dictionary is available online.